What are Threat Intelligence Feeds? Definition & Meaning

-Threat intelligence feeds are one of the simplest ways that organizations can start developing and maturing their cyber threat intelligence capabilities.
+Curating threat intelligence feeds is one of the simplest ways that organizations can start developing and maturing their threat intelligence capabilities.

-Here, we’ll explore exactly what a cyber threat intelligence feed is, and why using feeds as a first step toward applying threat intelligence can be both a good and a bad thing.
+Here, we’ll explore exactly what a cyber threat intelligence feed is, and why using feeds as a first step toward applying threat intelligence can be both good and bad.